Whether it is for an eCommerce site or a traditional sales letter, optimising your site for maximum conversions will be vital.

 It’s easy to tell if a site has an SSL certificate – just look to the left of the address bar in your web browser.
-If you see a green padlock, the site is SSL secured.
+Depending on the browser you use, you may see a padlock or settings icon, which when clicked shows confirmation that the site is SSL secured.

 There are many reasons to include an SSL cert on your ecommerce site…

 - It encrypts pageviews meaning your valuable customer data is secure

 - SSL is used as a positive ranking factor by Google